Short Term Rentals & Tourism Accommodation Levy FAQs

 2. Provincial Licensing

-Collect the 3% Tourism Accommodation Levy on all stays and remit monthly to the City of Charlottetown’s Finance Department.
-Questions pertaining to collection and remittance of the Levy can be found below under “Tourism Accommodation Levy Collection and Remittance”.
+Collect the 3% TAL on stays of 30 days or less and remit the amounts monthly to the City of Charlottetown’s Finance Department.
+Please see “Tourism Accommodation Levy Collection and Remittance” below for Levy collection and remittance-specific questions.

 Property Eligibility